 A study of the taxonomy of the vascular plants with emphasis on the angiosperms.
 Laboratory will include work in the field.
 Lecture and laboratory.
 Lab fee.
 Offered alternate Spring Terms.

-BIO 190 and one additional biology major course.
+4.000 BIO 190 and one additional biology major course.
+Biology Major, Minor, Elective credit.

-BIO 304: COMPARATIVE VERTEBRATE EMBRYOLOGY
+BIO 304 : COMPARATIVE VERTEBRATE EMBRYOLOGY

 A comparative study of the development of selected vertebrates.
 Lecture and laboratory.
 Lab fee.
 Offered alternate Fall Terms.
+4.000

 BIO 191 or its equivalent and either BIO 202 or 203 or permission of the instructor.
+Biology

-BIO 305: HUMAN AND COMPARATIVE ANATOMY
+BIO 305 : HUMAN AND COMPARATIVE ANATOMY

 A comparative study of the origin, structure, and function of organ systems of humans and other selected vertebrates.
 The gross anatomy of organ systems in relation to their functions are studied.
 Laboratory includes a handson approach to the identification of anatomical structures.
 Lecture and laboratory.
 Lab fee.
 Offered Spring Term.
 Students may not receive academic credit for both BIO 205 or BIO 305.

-BIO 191

-BIO 191 or its equivalent.
+5.000 BIO 191 or its equivalent.
+Biology BIO 191